genomicsclass/leanpub/manuscript/interactions_and_contrasts_exercises.md

 A>## Exercises
 A>
-A>Suppose we have an experiment with two species A and B, and two conditions: control and treated.
+A>Suppose we have an experiment with two species A and B, and two conditions, control and treated.
 A>
 A>
 ```r
 species <- factor(c("A","A","B","B"))
 condition <- factor(c("control","treated","control","treated"))
 ```
-A>And we will use a formula of '~ species + condition'.
 A>
-A>The model matrix is then:
+A>We will use the formula of `~ species + condition` to create the model matrix:
 A>
 A>
 ```r